 8. When can I get my record sealed?

 A misdemeanor DUID conviction in Nevada can be sealed seven (7) years after the case closes.
-But if the DUID conviction is a felony, it must remain on the person’s record forever.
+However, if your DUID conviction is a felony, it must remain on your record forever.

 Meanwhile, any charge that gets dismissed can be sealed immediately.8 Learn how to seal criminal records.